ctxdata/the-birth-of-fundb/index.md

 ## Welcome to visit `The birth of FunDB`

+### Step by step to create a MySQL custom storage engine

 This is the place where I write down my ideas I come up with, issues I met and problems I solved during the period of writing the experiment MySQL Storage Engine.

 I hope you can enjoy every word in `The birth of FunDB`, :)